 Our Summer Intensive is an international 2-week, 4-week, and 6-week dance program which attracts dance students of high school and university age from all over the world as well as Israel.

-All participants generally have a minimum of 5 years of dance training behind them.
-Naturally, participants are varying technical levels and therefore they range from more beginning/intermediate levels to more advanced/pre-professional levels, meaning that there is a spectrum of levels.
+All participants generally have at least basic dance training.
+Naturally, participants at the Summer Intensive are of varied technical levels and therefore they range from more beginning/intermediate levels to more advanced/pre-professional levels, meaning that there is a spectrum of levels.